 It must of been a huge challenge for both my amazing parents, but they both found work not long after arriving in Melbourne.
 They both made great friends and learnt about living in Australia and their cultures.
 They learnt to speak English and be a part of their new home.
 They also become Australian Citizens on 19th June, 1979.

 Before Dad had met Mum he went to learn English at the Dandenong West Primary School as in the evenings they would have English classes.
 He did learn a lot and he had this book that I now have that would help him practice.
 He loved going as it was a chance to meet new people.
 They would give each other advice too as everyone's experiences although similar, were very different.

 Not a lot of migrants had their licences back then and especially not the women so getting your licence was a challenge, but it probably was a lot easier than now in some ways.
-Dad wasn't very happy with Mum when she had surprised him with a driving lesson, but he was happy when he had come home back from the lesson.
-Mum thought to ask for a lady teacher as Dad might not get upset with her and he didn't.
+Dad wasn't very happy with Mum when she had surprised him one day after work with a driving lesson.
+Mum had thought to ask for a lady instructor as Dad might not get upset with her and he didn't.
+He was really happy when he come back home from the lesson.
 They eventually bought their first car, but it was after 4years of marriage and after Dad had to walk over an hour each way just to get to work and back.
 These days most young people don't even like to walk.
 If only they knew.